 Unit: Managing People and Organisations

-Eric Knight is Senior Lecturer in Innovation and Management at the University of Sydney Business School, and is a Visiting Research Fellow at the University of Oxford.
+Eric Knight is Associate Professor in Innovation and Management at the University of Sydney Business School, and is a Visiting Research Fellow at the University of Oxford.
 Eric’s research focuses on strategy process and practice in organizations.
 He has a particular interest in how strategic tensions are managed by diverse organizational actors to effect change, drawing on traditions from sociology and ethnographic methodology.
 He is best known for his work on contradictory yet interdependent tensions, which contribute to the emerging theory of paradox.
 His studies have included a range of contexts (e.g. energy, healthcare, early-stage ventures), and he has published in numerous top-tier journals, including Organization Studies, Journal of Economic Geography, Regional Studies, and MIT Sloan Management Review.

 Unit: Capstone - Lean Design

 Hans Hendrischke is professor of Chinese business and management at the University of Sydney Business School.
 He leads the School’s Australia China Business Network and chairs the Business and Economics Cluster of the University’s China Studies Centre.
 As an institutional economist he works on business institutions and emerging local entrepreneurship in China and has conducted hundreds of interviews with private entrepreneurs and local officials.
 Together with Barbara Krug, he co-edited China's Economy in the 21st Century: Enterprise and Business Behaviour.

 Professor Hendrischke leads a strategic research cooperation with KPMG which publishes annual reports on Chinese outbound direct investment in Australia and thought leadership reports on Australia China business relations.
 He co-authored the 2014 Australia China Trade Report for the Australia China Business Council.